 On the 19 of February, 2019, Council acknowledged that we are in a state of climate emergency that requires urgent action by all levels of government.

-This acknowledgement recognises that, as an organisation and as a community, we must take action to restore a safe climate at emergency speed.
+This acknowledgement recognises that, as a Council and as a community, we must take action to restore a safe climate at emergency speed.

 Globally, we have just experienced the five hottest years on record.